-The Return Of "SNL" Will Make Saturdays Feel Like Saturdays Again
+Jim Carrey Will Bring His Best Biden To "SNL"

 You were probably already spending your Saturday evenings cooped up at home — thanks, coronavirus — but with the upcoming season 46 premiere of NBC’s Saturday Night Live, you really won’t have a reason to get off of your couch.

-Deadline reports that another season of the popular sketch series is on the way, and it will see the familiar faces of the ensemble finally returning to 30 Rock.
+Deadline reports that another season of the popular sketch series is on the way, and it will see the familiar faces of the ensemble finally returning to 30 Rock, and a few new ones.
 Last season of SNL was a little...weird, to say the least.
 The comedians filmed the last few episodes of the show from the comfort of their own homes because the coronavirus indefinitely shut down TV and film production, turning SNL into an awkward Zoom comedy show.
 I mean, Tom Hanks was there (virtually), but still.
 It was weird.

 Advertisement